-An interesting application of the CSM is discussed in\,\cite{Maw11prb}, where the CSM was applied for analyzing the electromagnetic response of macroscopic thin-walled cylinders in transverse magnetic fields\,\cite{Maw11prb}.
-In such cylinders, the thickness $d\approx\lambda\gg\xi$, with $\lambda$ being the magnetic penetration depth and $\xi$ the superconducting coherence length.
-The essential prediction of this theoretical work\,\cite{Maw11prb} is a jump in the ac susceptibility of thin-walled superconducting cylinders as a function of the ac excitation amplitude.

-In the last decade, superconducting thin-walled cylinders of (sub-)micrometer diameters have attracted great attention.
-This interest is, in particular, caused by the exploration of topological transitions in the patterns of screening currents\,\cite{Rez20cph}, Aharonov-Bohm oscillations\,\cite{Gla12prb}, and the intricate dynamics of vortices\,\cite{Fom12nal,Cor18nal} and phase slips of the superconducting order parameter\,\cite{Qiu09prb,Lud10prl,Rez16sst}.
-At the same time, macroscopic thin-walled cylinders are scarcely studied, while exhibiting such interesting phenomena such as giant jumps of magnetic flux in longitudinal fields\,\cite{Tsi16pcs}.
-It should be noted that such giant jumps have never been observed in (sub-)micrometer-diameter superconducting cylinders.

-Remarkably, in the presence of a magnetic field applied parallel to the cylinder axis, a hollow superconducting cylinder is a model of a bulk sample in SSS.
-At the same time, this object is free of the complications associated with the presence of the normal state in the sample bulk.
-Namely, if the external magnetic field $H_{ext}$ increases slowly and the field in the cylinder hollow does not change, the current in the wall increases and can reach the critical value $I_c$.
-A further increase of $H_{ext}$ makes the wall to transit to the normal state, with the order parameter equal to zero.
-An external magnetic field penetrates then into the hollow and the current in the wall decreases to zero.
-The normal state of the wall at $I=0$ is unstable and superconductivity in the wall is restored.
-In the superconducting state, the total current in the wall is zero, since the magnetic fields inside and outside the cylinder are equal.
-Within the framework of the CSM, the ac susceptibility should exhibit \emph{jumps} as a function of the amplitude of the external ac field $H_{ac}$.
-This prediction and a sharp increase in the loss for the ac amplitude near the critical field predicted in\,\cite {Maw11prb} have not yet been confirmed experimentally.
+A hollow thin-walled superconducting cylinder in the presence of $H_\mathrm{ext}$ applied parallel to the cylinder axis is a model for a bulk sample in the SSS.
+At the same time, this object is free of complications associated with the presence of the normal state in the sample bulk.
+Namely, if the external field increases slowly and the field in the cylinder hollow does not change, the current in the wall increases and can reach the critical value $I_\mathrm{c}$.
+A further increase of $H_\mathrm{ext}$ leads the wall to transit to the normal state, and the order parameter is equal to zero.
+The external magnetic field penetrates then into the hollow and the current in the wall decreases to zero.
+The normal state of the wall at $I=0$ is unstable since $T<T_\mathrm{c}$ and superconductivity in the wall is restored.